alfonsomartinezs/pbp-info/docs/heroes.md

 I later found out that Ampharos had seen the attack coming and hid my sheep, leaving me the choice to go back home empty handed or to put my trust in Ampharos that all would be well and become a true servant of the Lightning Sheep God.
 She seems pretty chill so far but has hinted that my destiny is not here but elsewhere.
 I decided to postpone my marriage after a pilgrimage to spread the love of Ampharos to other small villages in an attempt to lift the God higher on the patheon.

+## The Druid

+He learned Magic in the land of Curesh.
+Druids from that land are seen as healers of all the world's children, guardians of the sacred balance that keeps the spirit of the earth whole.
+They are guided by whispers on the wind, leaving their honored posts and their home when they catch word of an imbalance, considering it a summon for their aid.

+Abroad, they seek to fix what has become amiss, defend those that plan to cure that imbalance, and spread healing and nature's call in their path.

+This druid heard anguish on the wind and a tremor in the soil, guiding him to seek out what has caused disturbance before he can return home.

 ## The Immolator